-Coding is exploding, so it’s a great activity to get the kids involved in whether it’s a workshop, summer camp or regular classes.
+Wherever you look, coding is exploding!
+Hence, it’s a great time to get the kids involved in whether it’s a workshop, summer camp or regular classes!
 Coding Lab caters for ages four to 18 years and makes learning fun through hands-on projects and activities including creating game apps and animated stories.
 Here’s why you should sign your kids up.

-Founded by MIT alumnus Foo Yong Ning, the academy’s award-winning MIT-inspired curriculum places a huge emphasis on inquiry-based learning, challenging children as they develop problem-solving skills.
-Techy kids can look forward to everything from game design and app creation to understanding the link between maths, science and code.
-Coding Lab’s computer coding and programming classes and holiday camps are taught by qualified instructors with degrees and backgrounds in computing.
+Founded by MIT alumnus Foo Yong Ning, the academy’s award-winning MIT-inspired curriculum places a huge emphasis on inquiry-based learning and challenging children as they develop problem-solving skills.
+Techy kids can look forward to a whole host of skills from game design and app creation to combining all their knowledge about maths, science and code into their very own programmes.
+Coding Lab’s instructors are highly qualified, with certified backgrounds in computing and mathematics.
+They hail from top universities and trained in Coding Lab’s unique curriculum.
 Kids progress through various coding languages – Scratch Jr., Scratch, MIT App Inventor and Python, to name a few – and classes are split into age groups: four to six years, seven to nine, 10 to 12, and 13 to 18.

-Designed for young ones who are new to coding, seven to nine year olds will proceed to learning Scratch, a visual programming language.
-Kids will design their own interactive stories, animations and games, topping it off with a unique personal project.
-This culminates with the Young Computer Scientists programme where they’ll apply concepts of coding to up to 12 other research areas such as science and mathematics.
+Seven to nine year olds will proceed to learn Scratch, a visual programming language.
+Kids will design their own interactive stories and Maple Story-like games, topping it off with a personal project of their own.
+This culminates in the Young Computer Scientists programme where they’ll apply concepts of coding to up to 12 other research areas such as artificial intelligence and robotics.
+They can look forward to racing one another in a robot race, or even create their own takes on Pokemon Go and Angry Bird.
+The possibilities are endless!

-The next step, for teens aged 13 to 18, is to pick up syntax-based programming with Python, one of the most popular coding languages in the world.
-They’ll begin with an introduction to the programme and proceed to choosing a specialisation that suits their interests.
-Areas on offer include game programming, artificial intelligence, modelling and simulations, and data analytics.
+For teens aged 13 to 18, the next step is to pick up syntax-based programming with Python, arguably the most popular coding language in the world currently.
+They’ll begin with an introduction to the basic syntax and functions available, before proceeding to choose a specialisation that suits their interests.
+Areas to choose from include rising topics like game programming, artificial intelligence, modelling and simulations and data analytics.

 Jun Min (9), avid Scratcher and Math lover